Ashnaflavdjov/Ashnaflavdjov/README.md

 ## 📖 Currently learning more about:

-- NextJS.
 - C# and .Net core.
+- Rust 🦀.
+- TypeScript.

 ## 🤔 My next steps:

-- Go back to Rust as I liked the language.
-- Start using TypeScript instead of JavaScript.
-- Create more projects that require Sockets as I find it fun to play with.
+- Create more projects using Sockets as I find it fun to play with.